On Vipassana Meditation

 I didn't go to the course feeling miserable or due to any other personal life challenges.
 I simply wanted to push my mind and understand the teachings of Buddhism.
 The course was challenging enough to make me want to run away every single day.
 In the end, it was worth all the sweat and tears.

 Being quite for 10 days, I saw how distorted my mind was.
-My mind was always making assumptions of others even the students around me who I had never spoken to.
+My mind was always making assumptions of others even the surrounding students who I had never spoken to.
 The mind is always racing to make up some stories about the world around us.
 This creates wrong perception ultimately leading to judgement and negativity.
 Initially, it was hard to turn my monkey mind off.
 But I emerged from the course much calmer and less anxious.
 In the end, I endured both physical and mental pain.
 I understood the value of stabilizing the mind.

 Course structure and requirements